Israeli Couscous with Mushrooms and Thyme is a hearty one-skillet dish. Serve as a side, as a meatless main dish, or as the base for a grain bowl.

 If using dried mushrooms, reconstitute them in boiling water.
 After soaking the dried mushrooms, reserve this flavorful liquid to cook the couscous.
 Alternatively, you can use any store-bought chicken or vegetable broth, and most supermarkets now carry mushroom broth as well.

 This dish is so versatile - it goes with just about everything.
 To serve, spoon the mushrooms over the couscous or fold together.
 Serve with grilled chicken, roasted salmon, or filet mignon.
 Alternatively, this dish is just as delicious on its own because the meaty texture of the mushrooms is so satisfying.
 Additionally, for a vegetarian option, omit the chicken broth and use vegetable or mushroom broth (or stock).

 Further, use this couscous as the base for a grain bowl.
-Top with grilled chicken or salmon, sliced radishes and scallions.
-The fresh thyme packs so much flavor and mushrooms are filling and satisfying.
-If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry.
+Top with grilled chicken or salmon, sliced radishes, and scallions.
+The fresh thyme packs so much flavor and the mushrooms are filling and satisfying.

 Other recipes you may enjoy